-Running time: Approximately 90 minutes including a 15 minute intermission
+Running time: Approximately 2 hours with one 15 minute intermission

 401 Van Ness Avenue

 Group Ticket Discount: 15% off purchase of 10+ tickets

 City Box Office handles both single ticket and group ticket sales.